David J. Skorton: Cornell University

 Skorton was named as the 12th president of Cornell University on January 21, 2006.
 He stayed at the University of Iowa for the duration of the 2006 spring semester and officially assumed the Cornell presidency on July 1, 2006.
 His inauguration occurred on September 7, 2006.
 In celebration of the occasion, the Cornell Dairy unveiled a new flavor of ice cream, "Banana-Berry Skorton."
 In 2014 Cornell announced that he would be departing to join the Smithsonian Institution, with his final day as president being June 30, 2015.

 Skorton has been cited as one factor in increased donations to the university.
 During his tenure as president, Cornell's capital campaign raised over $4 billion in six years' time.

 According to Cornell University, Skorton's base salary as president was $686,683 for 2009–2010.
-While president, Skorton maintained two academic appointments, as a professor of internal medicine and pediatrics at Weill Cornell Medical College in New York City and as a professor in Biomedical Engineering at the College of Engineering on Cornell's Ithaca campus.
+Skorton held two academic positions while serving as president: a professor of pediatrics and internal medicine at Weill Cornell Medical College in New York City, and a professor of biomedical engineering at Cornell's College of Engineering on the Ithaca campus.